 “Nah...
 Can’t be...
 I heard you saw a lot of the world coming over, though.
 Washington, huh?”

 “None.
 I mean, I’m a decent enough science teacher I suppose, but if that places me as THE top pick for this area...
 That scares me a little.
 J...
 Just a touch.”
-He chortled, taking a long gulp of his drink at last, cool enough on the tongue.
+He chortled, taking a long gulp of his drink at last, cool enough on the throat.
 “That’s a good blend... and I wasn’t going to argue.”

 “Anything I should know about th...
 Sorry...
 Weird time for a school, isn’t it?”

 “Special?
 How so?”